Microsoft offers four Surface device families within its portfolio comprising the Surface Pro, Surface Laptop, Surface Book and Surface Studio.

 Each has a touchscreen, but only three of them are "mobile", as one of them is an eye-catching all-in-one that sits on a desk and one of them runs a sandboxed version of Windows known as Windows 10 S.

 Confused about which one might be the one for you?
 No worries.
 It's not as complicated as it first seems and to help you figure out the differences between them all and work out which is the best for your requirements, we've compared each of the four Surface device families spec-by-spec to give you a better idea of which is best for you.

 The Surface Pro is the cheapest Surface device overall.
 It's a Windows 10 Pro PC that also offers a tablet experience, but it's definitely not for people who need a workhorse PC or desire a conventional laptop.
-It offers a fan-less configuration and a longer battery life over its predecessor.
-However, before you get all excited and buy it now, keep in mind Microsoft said a 4G/LTE version will arrive by the end of the year.

 Microsoft Surface Pro